Himanshsharma/email-services/README.md

 About project:-
 This is basic architetcure of sending mails.
 This is acheived using database Mongodb.
-Any user can signup and send send mail to all other users which are already signed in.
+Any user first signup and then login to  send mail to all other users which are already signed in.
 Any user can login in to send mails and check inbox.